-- A marriage validly celebrated abroad is recognised in Switzerland. - If either prospective spouse is a Swiss citizen or if both have their domicile in Switzerland, a marriage celebrated abroad is recognized, unless it was celebrated with the manifest intent of circumventing the Swiss provisions on annulment of marriage. - A marriage validly celebrated abroad between persons of the same sex is recognised in Switzerland as a registered partnership.
+- A marriage validly celebrated abroad is recognised in Switzerland. - If either of the prospective spouses is a Swiss citizen or if both have their domicile in Switzerland, a marriage celebrated abroad is recognised, unless it was celebrated with the manifest intent of circumventing the Swiss provisions on annulment of marriage.

-IV.
-Annulment of marriage
+IV Annulment of marriage

-- The Swiss courts at the domicile or, in the absence of a domicile in Switzerland, those at the place of celebration of the marriage or the place of origin of either spouse have jurisdiction to hear an action for annulment of marriage. - The action is governed by Swiss law. - Articles 62 to 64 apply by analogy to interim measures and to the consequences of an annulment. - Foreign decisions on annulment of marriage are recognised in Switzerland if they were rendered in the state where the marriage was celebrated.
-Article 65 applies by analogy if the action was brought by one of the spouses.
+The Swiss courts at the domicile or, in the absence of a domicile in Switzerland, those at the place of celebration of the marriage or the place of origin of either spouse have jurisdiction to hear an action for annulment of marriage.

+The action is governed by Swiss law.

+Articles 62 to 64 apply by analogy to interim measures and to the consequences of an annulment.